 What is Combustible Dust?

-No single sector of industry is responsible for these tragedies.
+No single sector of industry is responsible for these combustible dust-related tragedies.
 The CSB has reported dust explosions across multiple industries, including lumber, food, plastics, metal, chemical, boat building and electrical manufacturing.
-Types of dusts include, but are not limited to metal dust, such as aluminum and magnesium; wood dust; plastic or rubber dust; fiber; lint; biosolids; coal dust; organic dust, such as flour, sugar, paper, soap, and dried blood; and dusts from certain textiles.
+Types of dusts include, but are not limited to metal dust, such as aluminum and magnesium; wood dust; plastic or rubber dust; fiber; lint; biosolids; coal dust; organic dust, such as flour, sugar, paper, soap, and dried blood; as well as dusts and lints from certain textiles.
 In fact, OSHA has identified over 130 sources of dust that can create the potential for combustible dust events.
 It’s an issue that is present across the marketplace.

 How SonicAire Can Help

 Fortunately, a better solution for your combustible dust challenges is available.
 SonicAire’s industrial dust control fans offer a proactive approach.
 This precision dust-control technology prevents combustible dust accumulation, effectively mitigating the risk of disaster.

 The SonicAire Solution